 Ferris State University will host ceremonies for 1,885 graduates participating in Spring 2018 commencement exercises on Friday, May 4 and Saturday, May 5 in Jim Wink Arena.
 In all, 2,200 students will graduate – a figure that includes 800 students graduating at the end of the Summer 2018 term.

 Additionally, honorary doctorate degrees will be conferred to Alex Gorsky, chairman of the board and chief executive officer of Johnson & Johnson; Robert and Ellen Thompson, of The Thompson Foundation; and Teresa McKay, an alumna and director of the Department of Defense Finance and Accounting Service.
 Gorsky, receiving an Honorary Doctorate of Health Professions, will speak to graduates of the College of Health Professions and the Michigan College of Optometry during the 3:30 p.m. session on Friday, May 4.
-Friday’s second session, starting at 7 p.m., features ceremonies for the College of Arts and Sciences, Doctorate in Community College Leadership and College of Pharmacy.
+Friday’s second session, starting at 7 p.m., features ceremonies for the College of Arts, Sciences and Education, Doctorate in Community College Leadership and College of Pharmacy.
 On Saturday, the Thompsons will receive the Honorary Doctorate of Humane Letters addressing graduates of the College of Education and Human Services during the 9 a.m. session.
 The 12:30 p.m. ceremony features graduates of the College of Engineering Technology.
 McKay, receiving an Honorary Doctorate of Business and Industry, addresses graduates of the College of Business, at 4 p.m.

 Below are biographical capsules of the Spring 2018 honorary doctorate recipients: